ERC20s/uniswap-interface/README.md

 3.1 (Incase we never sell) The Chad Admin Address has ability to market sell everything in its address to buy CHAD.

-3.2 The

-How will this strategy be profitable?:
+4. How will this strategy be profitable?:
-If we are in a bull market..
-CHAD will gain value
-If we are in a bear market..
-CHAD will be minting a lot of CHAD and accumulating tokens
+4.1 If we are in a bull market..
+CHAD will gain value If we are in a bear market..
+CHAD will be minting a lot of CHAD and accumulating tokens 4.2 The user pays the whole fee to the oracle for the 2ETH/800xDai..

-Users are rewarded in CHAD tokens for providing liquidity to our interface..
+Even though he only bought 400xDai.
+So he pays double the fee.

 CHAD tokens works in a DAO
 Where the token holders vote to decide which contract address' to whitelist/blacklist for e.g. eth/xDai/MKR/etc

-So how does CHAD make money?
-The user pays half of the fee to CHAD..
-We charge the user 50% of the difference between buying 1ETH and buying 2ETH (the slippage is greater)..

 # Uniswap Interface